Dr Jenny Mercer

 Profile

-Her research involves numerous qualitative approaches (e.g. thematic analysis, grounded theory, interpretative phenomenological analysis, participatory designs).
-Outputs are of relevance to the sub-disciplines of health, forensic, sport, education and social psychology, and influence the work and practice of many of the community groups and stakeholders involved.
-Her current focus is on two key areas:
+Her research involves numerous qualitative approaches (e.g., thematic analysis, grounded theory, interpretative phenomenological analysis, participatory designs).
+Outputs are of relevance to the sub-disciplines of health, forensic, education and social psychology.
+Her current focus is on two broad areas of wellbeing and student experience: